DEYIF/IMG-DLBreast/Modified_U-Net/README.md

 This code can be run with the following line:

 *Prepare_dataset.py*
-This file contains a code to upload a set of images for training and testing the models.
-Images, which later will be pre-processed (resizing, normalization, augmentation), can be uploaded with the following line:
+This script allows to upload customized paths for your images and labels, later pre-processed (resizing, normalization and augmentation) and used for training and testing the model.
+These images and labels can be uploaded following these instructions:

-Note than an output directory for the segmentation of test images must be uploaded in this line:
+1. When you run the script, you will be prompted to input paths for the image and label directories.

+2. Simply copy and paste your desired paths when prompted.
+If you want to use the default paths, press **Enter** without typing anything.

 *training&testing.py*
 This file contains the code for training and testing the U-Net model, it can be run with the following line: